ONLYOFFICE/Kubernetes-Docs/README.md

 ### 10. Run Jobs in a private k8s cluster (optional)

 When running `Job` for installation, update, rollback and deletion, the container being launched needs Internet access to download the latest sql scripts.
-If the access of containers to the external network is prohibited in your k8s cluster, then you can perform these `Job` by setting the `privateCluster=true` parameter and manually create a `ConfigMap` with the necessary sql scripts.
+If the access of containers to the external network is prohibited in your k8s cluster, then you can perform these Jobs by setting the `privateCluster=true` parameter and manually create a `ConfigMap` with the necessary sql scripts.

 To do this, run the following commands: